aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/mhtml-converter/mhtml-to-xps/_index.md

 ---
+keywords: MHTML to XPS, convert MHTML to XPS, MHTML to XPS conversion, MHTML to XPS converter, save options, stream provider
+lastmod: 2021-09-03
+url: /net/converting-between-formats/mhtml-to-xps/
 title: Convert MHTML to XPS
+description: This article provides information on how to convert MHTML to XPS using the Aspose.HTML API.
+You will learn about the supported MHTML to XPS conversion scenarios and consider examples to illustrate them.
+weight: 20
 type: docs
-weight: 20
-url: /net/converting-between-formats/mhtml-to-xps/
 aliases:
   - /net/converting-between-formats/mhtml-to-xps-conversion/
   - /net/mhtml-to-xps-conversion/
-description: This article provides information on how to convert MHTML to XPS using the Aspose.HTML API.
-You will learn about the supported MHTML to XPS conversion scenarios and consider examples to illustrate them.
-keywords: MHTML to XPS, convert MHTML to XPS, MHTML to XPS conversion, MHTML to XPS converter, save options, stream provider
-lastmod: "2021-09-03"
 ---

 <link href="./../../style.css" rel="stylesheet" type="text/css" />